zabbix/community-templates/Network_Devices/Juniper/Juniper BGP Stats by SNMP/README.md

 ### Triggers

-1. Peer State: A trigger based on neighbor adjacency status, set as unclassified and can be freely adjusted as needed.
+1. Peer State: A base trigger on neighbor adjacency status, set as unclassified level and can be freely adjusted as needed.
 2. PrefixesAccepted: Triggered when the latest value is not 0 and greater than 100, and the change interval of the latest value is greater than 40% (set in {$DIFF_RATIO}) compared to the change interval at the same time the previous day.

 ### Macros